Roman civil war of 432: Rivalry between Aetius and Bonifatius

-The war between Bonifatius and Aetius
+War between Bonifatius and Aetius

-Aetius, who believed his fall was now imminent, openly revolted against the imperial authority in Ravenna.
-He marched from Gaul against Bonifatius who stayed in Ravenna.
-Aetius had brought his own army from the West that he originally intended to deploy to the Suebi in Spain, while Bonifatius had some of his troops from Africa with him, most bucellarii and the Italian fieldarmy.
-The two warlords competed against each other five Roman miles outside of Arminium (the current city Rimini) in 432.
+Believing that his downfall was imminent, Aetius openly revolted against the imperial authority in Ravenna and marched from Gaul against Bonifatius, who remained in the city.
+Aetius had brought his own army from the West, which he had originally intended to deploy against the Suebi in Spain, while Bonifatius had some of his troops from Africa with him, mainly bucellarii, together with the Italian field army.
+In 432, the two armies clashed in the Battle of Rimini, fought five Roman miles outside Ariminum (present-day Rimini).

-When the battle was over, Bonifatius had triumphed, but he would not enjoy his victory for long.
-He was injured during the battle and a few months later he died of a slaughter wound.
+Bonifatius triumphed, but he would not enjoy his victory for long.
+He had been wounded during the battle and died of his injuries a few months later.

 Aftermath and end

-After Bonifatius' death, his son-in-law Sebastianus took over his position as commander-in-chief and continued the battle in Italy.
-He tried to capture Aetius who had retreated to one of his fortified estates in Italy after the lost battle.
-However, Aetius managed to flee and sought a good get-over with the Huns in Pannonia.
-Here he traveled to the court of his friend, the Hun King Rua, and after acquiring a new army, he returned to Italy.
+After Bonifatius's death, his son-in-law Sebastianus took over his position as commander-in-chief and continued the war in Italy.
+He attempted to capture Aetius, who had withdrawn to one of his fortified estates in Italy after his defeat at Rimini, but Aetius managed to escape and sought refuge with the Huns in Pannonia.
+He traveled to the court of his friend, the Hun king Rua, and, after acquiring a new army, returned to Italy.

-With the help of this army, Aetius became the winning party.
-He reconciled himself with Galla Placidia who again offered him the title of es et magister utriusque militias (commander-in-chief).
-Aetius then had Sebastianus exiled from Italy, seized the properties of Bonifatius and married his widow Pelagia.
-Aetius eventually had become the great victorer of this civil war an also became the most important Roman of the west.
-Galla Placida no longer played a meaningful role and in 437 she had to take a Seat when her son Valentinianus III became an adult.
-Valentinianus would turn out to be a weak emperor.
+With the help of this army, Aetius prevailed, although Hughes notes that there is no real evidence that he returned with an army of Huns.
+He reconciled with Galla Placidia, who again offered him the position of comes et magister utriusque militiae (commander-in-chief).
+Aetius then had Sebastianus exiled from Italy, seized Bonifatius's property, and married his widow, Pelagia.

+Aetius thus emerged as the victor of the civil war and the most powerful man in the Western Roman Empire.
+Galla Placidia no longer played a meaningful role, and in 437 she was sidelined when her son Valentinian III attained his majority.
+Valentinian III would prove a weak emperor.

 Consequences

-With the death of Bonifatius, a period where several generals had fought for the power of the West Roman Empire, had come to an end.
-This episode would not be without consequences, because it eventually cost the empire the important provinces Mauretania Tingitana, Mauretania Caesariensis, Africa and Pannonia.
-Aetius remained as the only one of the 'war lords' and had thus become the actual ruler, however he chose not to become emperor himself.
-With this decision, he broke the monopoly of the Western imperial government on violence, paving the way for future warlords- commanders and the disintegration of the Western army in the second half of the fifth century.
+With the death of Bonifatius, the period in which several generals had fought for control of the Western Roman Empire came to an end.
+The episode eventually cost the empire the provinces of Mauretania Tingitana, Mauretania Caesariensis, Africa and Pannonia.
+Aetius was left as the last of the rival generals and had thereby become the de facto ruler of the West, but he chose not to become emperor himself.

+According to Wijnendaele, this decision broke the Western imperial government's monopoly on violence, paving the way for future warlord–commanders and for the disintegration of the Western army in the second half of the fifth century.